python-discord/infra/kubernetes/namespaces/kube-system/README.md

 See the README.md in the folder for more information.

+### `metrics-server`

+This is the metrics server component for Kubernetes that allows commands like `kubectl top` to work successfully.
+It is deployed from a Helm chart.

 ## Other components

-We deploy the Kubernetes [`metrics-server`](https://github.com/kubernetes-sigs/metrics-server) using the manifests specified in the project repository.
-This allows commands like `kubectl top` to work.

 We also deploy [`kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics) again using the manifests located in the repository.